murchandamus/bips/bip-update-process.md

     This put an onus on the BIP authors, and frequently led to lingering pull requests due to the corresponding BIPs’ authors no longer participating in the process.
 Many of these alternative implementations eventually became unmaintained or were low-quality to begin with.
 Therefore, "Other Implementations" sections are heavily discouraged.
-[^preliminary]: **Why has the Proposed Status been renamed to Preliminary?**
+[^preliminary]: **Why has the Draft status been renamed to Preliminary?**
+    The term "draft" appears all over this document and was inconsistently overlapping with the status field value.
+    Also, "Draft" stood out as the only noun among the status field values.
+Preliminary fits the intended meaning and does not appear otherwise in the process description.
+[^ready]: **Why has the Proposed status been renamed to Ready?**
-    Some reviewers of this BIP brought up that all Bitcoin Improvement _Proposals_ are _proposed_ per se.
-Therefore, a new name was chosen.
+    Some reviewers of this BIP raised that in a process that outlines the workflow of Bitcoin Improvement _Proposals_ using "Proposed" as a status field value was overloading the term: clearly _proposals_ are proposed at all stages of the process.
-[^rejection]: **Why can proposals remain in Draft or Preliminary indefinitely?**
+[^rejection]: **Why can proposals remain in Preliminary or Ready indefinitely?**
     The automatic 3-year timeout of BIPs has led to some disagreement in the past and seems unnecessary in cases where the author is still active in the community and still considers their idea worth pursuing.
-On the other hand, proposals that appear abandoned may be tested and cleared out after only one year which hopefully achieves the main goals of the original rule.
+On the other hand, proposals that appear stale may be tested and cleared out after only one year which hopefully achieves the main goals of the original rule.
 [^abandoned]: **Why was the Abandoned Status introduced?**
     Previously, we had Deferred, Obsolete, Rejected, Replaced, and Withdrawn which all meant some flavor of "work has